-Those downloading or printing a copy of the request for proposal may fax the RFP Registration Form attached hereto to facsimile number (671) 649-6948 or email Maelei Sampson at maelei.sampson@gbhwc.guam.gov to be registered as an interested party with the intention to submit a proposal.
+Those downloading or printing a copy of the request for proposal may fax the RFP Registration Form attached hereto to facsimile number (671) 649-6948 or email Marilyn C. Aflague at marilyn.aflague@gbhwc.guam.gov to be registered as an interested party with the intention to submit a proposal.
 The GBHWC will send notices(s), amendment(s) and related comminution to those registered.
 It is the interested party's responsibility to report any change in the contact information provided upon registration.